SDPTeam15/PolyEvents/README.md

 <img src="docs/screenshots/item_request_accept.png" alt="item request accept" width="300"/>

+And so much more this app has to offer to make your event management life that much easier!

 ## Footer
 This application has been developed as part of the Software Development Project (SDP) bachelor course